edgardovbak/tetris/README.md

   Update the game score

 #### updatePieces
-  Update the next upcomming piece in game
+  Update the next upcomming piece in the game

 ### View
-This calss controlls the visual part of the game.
+This class controls the visual part of the game.
 The game is created with canvas.
-Requred parameters:
+Required parameters:
-a html element, canvas heght and width, rows/columns count.
+a HTML element, canvas height, and width, rows/columns count.
-This class controll the game playfield, and the pannel with game information (level, speed, score, lines).
+This class control the game playfield, and the panel with game information (level, speed, score, lines).
-The width/height parameters its for the canwas, rows/columns its for playfield.
+The width/height parameters it's for the canvas, rows/columns its for playfield.

 #### Functions